President’s Day Necklace or Lanyard Craft

 Patterns, Templates and Printables

-Click on a pattern to open it in a new window to print in the correct size
+Click on the pattern to open it in a new window and print it at the correct size.

 Leave a Reply